Table of Contents

 Matthews’ son was injured when their car was struck by a truck and then struck two more times after turning into oncoming traffic.
 Her baby wasn’t breathing when he was pulled out from the car and had no heartbeat, but also wasn’t bleeding, according to the UA.

-It was only when she opened his eyes and watched his students were different, changing sizes — and noticed blood coming out of his nose that she understood he had a traumatic brain injury (TBI).
+It was only when she opened his eyes and watched his students, who were different and changing sizes, and noticed blood coming out of his nose, that she understood he had a traumatic brain injury (TBI).

 She acted quickly and guided other paramedics, which saved her son’s life.

-Before EPIC, paramedics were taught to create people who have a traumatic brain injury hyperventilate, the UA reports.
-They would do so by squeezing air to the lungs quickly and deeply to; they have been taught, reduce potentially fatal pressure in the brain.
+Before EPIC, paramedics were taught to make people who have a traumatic brain injury hyperventilate, the UA reports.
+They would do this by quickly and deeply squeezing air into the lungs to reduce potentially fatal pressure in the brain, as they have been taught.
 However, the new research indicates that while hyperventilation lowers that stress, it also deprives the brain of oxygen and blood.

-First recommends using EPIC now also get a high flow of oxygen patients whenever possible to reduce oxygen deprivation and, lastly, use an IV drip to prevent low blood pressure.
+First, it recommends using EPIC now also gets a high flow of oxygen to patients whenever possible to reduce oxygen deprivation, and lastly, use an IV drip to prevent low blood pressure.

 UA medical researchers partnered with the state’s Department of Health Services and over 130 Arizona fire departments and emergency medical service agencies on this project.